 Patient Advice and Liaison Service

-What is the Patient Advice and Liaison Service?
+What is the Patient Advice and Liaison Service (PALS)?

-How can the Patient Advice and Liaison Service help you?
+How can I contact NHS Trafford CCG Patient Advice and Liaison Service (PALS)?

 We recognise that whether you are a patient, a relative, a carer, a friend of a patient or any other member of the public, you may have questions or concerns about Trafford CCG’s services.
 For example, a local resident may contact us if they:

 - Want to compliment someone about the care they have received.

 - Need some information about NHS services but do not know where to get it.

 - Have concerns but do not necessarily want to complain.